Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

 ## Optional Configuration

 Optional keyword arguments can be passed in at the client and per-operation level.
-The azure-core [reference documentation](azure_core_ref_docs) describes available configurations for retries, logging, transport protocols, and more.
+The azure-core [reference documentation][azure_core_ref_docs] describes available configurations for retries, logging, transport protocols, and more.

 ### Retry Policy configuration